Modern-Compilers-Lab/Tiny-Language-Models-Framework/README.md

 This generation command is just an example to get you started.
 If you want to train your own model, you'll likely need to generate significantly more data.

 ### Data Preparation
-Prepare (Tokenize and split) the data by running:
+Prepare (tokenize and split) the data by running:

 ```bash
 python prepare.py